Stenardt-9002/Device_Driver_lab_CED17I047/README.md

 Exercise 4 - To have two mouse cursors on monitor.\
 Exercise 5 - Write a C program, compile it as module, insert into kernel, check message in log, remove module from kernel.\
 Exercise 6 - Write a simple Char Device Driver.
 Test it by using passing on data.\
+Exercise 7 - Write a C program and try to access Kernel memory, this will result into a system error message, display the error.\
+Exercise 8 - Write on how a SNULL(Simple Network Utility for Loading Localities) works, need not execute, just soft copy is sufficient.\